 Any parent wishing to file a claim/concern or seeking assistance outside of the district may do so with the Department of Elementary and Secondary Education Program Resolution System (PRS).
 That information can be found at: http://www.doe.mass.edu/pqa, emails can be sent to firstname.lastname@example.org or individuals can call 781-338-3700.
 Hard copies of this information are also available from the Director of Education.

-Instruction will include appreciation of human differences and avoidance of behaviors that discriminate against others based on their gender, gender identity and gender expression, sexual orientation, race, national origin, religion or disability.
-Activities will include role playing to develop skills, empowering students to advocate; helping students understand the dynamics of bullying, cyber bullying, emphasizing cyber safety, and enhancing students’ skills for engaging in healthy relationships and engaging students in a safe, supportive school environment that is respectful of diversity and differences.
+Instruction will include appreciation of human differences and avoidance of behaviors that discriminate against others based on their gender, gender identity and gender expression, sexual orientation, race, national origin, religion, or disability.

 The school will conduct a survey every four years or more frequently as deemed appropriate, to assess the school climate and the prevalence, nature, and severity of bullying in the school.
 Feedback from the survey will be used to inform improvements, resources, and curricula additions.
 Additionally, the school will comply with any and all Department of Elementary and Secondary Education (DESE) data reporting requirements.